tas09009/thredup-scraper-api/archive/additional_notes.md

 	- pattern
 	- accents
 - This project will be helpful to only those who are *petite* but eventually should expand to the others as well
-	- Use [baserow](https://baserow.io/) as an online database to host the extension?
-- Catch microplastics in wahsing machine (if you have to buy polyester) with:
+- Catch microplastics in washing machine (if you have to buy polyester) with:
 	- [coraball](https://coraball.com/)
 	- [filtrol](https://filtrol.net/)
 	- [Guppyfriend washing bag](https://us.guppyfriend.com/)